mazzyrob/launchdarkly/README.md

 c.
 Click the Create project button in blue.
 The "Create a project" panel appears.

 d.
-Give your project a human-readable Name, so you can find it easily later.
+Give your project a name, so you can find it easily later.

 e.
 Click Create project.
 The new project's Environments tab appears.